Updated: June 05, 2025

 How could it affect your current mortgage?

-This will depend on the terms and conditions of your current lender.
-Some mortgages allow for you to sublet a room and take in a lodger, others won’t.
+This will depend on your current lender’s terms and conditions.
+Some mortgages allow you to sublet a room and take in a lodger, while others don’t.
 The best way to find out is to check the small print.

 If you’re considering subletting all or part of your home, you must speak to your lender directly.

-They will either say it is fine for you to sublet or will guide you through the process of changing your mortgage or gaining permission to rent out a room in your home.
+They will either allow you to sublet or guide you through the process of changing your mortgage or gaining permission to rent out a room in your home.

 Not telling your lender could have quite serious repercussions.